munificent/craftinginterpreters/book/closures.md

 <aside name="pop">

-The code looks a little silly here because we still push the original ObjFunction onto the stack.
+The code looks a little silly because we still push the original ObjFunction onto the stack.
 Then we pop it after creating the closure, only to then push the closure.
 Why put the ObjFunction on there at all?
-As usual, when you see weird stack stuff going on, it's to keep the forthcoming garbage collector aware of some heap-allocated objects.
+As usual, when you see weird stack stuff going on, it's to keep the [forthcoming garbage collector][gc] aware of some heap-allocated objects.

+[gc]: garbage-collection.html

 </aside>